EliYakubov7/Hamburger-Order/README.md

 - This is my first app in Android Studio
 - The purpose of the application is to order a hamburger
-- The main application is the use of widgets such as : RadioButton , CheckBox , Spinner , SeekBar
+- The app uses widgets such as : RadioButton , CheckBox , Spinner , SeekBar
 - The application supports two languages : English and Hebrew